EthLeigh/dont-starve-neuro/README.md

 - Go to light source - `go_to_light_source`: Runs to the nearest light source.
 - Retrieve current goal - `retrieve_current_goal`: Sends the current goal and it's completion description.
 - Attack nearby - `attack_nearby`: Attacks all nearby entities until another action is called.
-- Cook food - `cook_food`: Cooks the best available food in the inventory using a Campfire of Fire Pit.
+- Cook food - `cook_food`: Cooks the best available food in the inventory using a Campfire or Fire Pit.

 ## Context Messages